nytimes/libvmod-queryfilter/README.md

 Building
 --------
 Libvmod-queryfilter attempts to be 100% C99 conformant.
 You should, therefore, be able to build it without issue on most major compilers.
-However, it has only been thorougly tested with the following compilers and targets:
- * gcc-4.4.7 (CentOS release 6.5 x86_64)
- * gcc-4.9.2p1 (x86_64-apple-darwin13.4.0)
- * clang-600.0.57 (x86_64-apple-darwin13.4.0)

 ### Setup
 Before anything else is done, your source directory has to be initialized: